edict — What is it?

 Strengths

-• Strength 2: Provides real-time monitoring and intervention capabilities.
+• Strength 2: Real-time dashboard for task monitoring and oversight

-• Strength 3: Includes full audit trails for accountability and traceability.
+• Strength 3: Full audit trails for accountability

 Limitations